 Last updated:

-NORD gratefully acknowledges Sarah Zhou, MD Candidate, McGill University School of Medicine, and Richard M. Pauli, MD, PhD, School of Medicine and Public Health, University of Wisconsin, for assistance in the preparation of this report.
+NORD gratefully acknowledges Janet Legare MD, Clinical Professor of Pediatrics, Divisions of Genetics and Development, Director Neuromotor Clinic, Director Midwest Regional Bone Dysplasia Clinic, University of Wisconsin School of Medicine and Public Health, Sarah Zhou, MD Candidate, McGill University School of Medicine, Richard M. Pauli, MD, PhD, School of Medicine and Public Health, University of Wisconsin, and Gioconda Alyea, MD (FMG), MS, National Organization for Rare Disorders, for assistance in the preparation of this report.

 Summary

-For most patients, there is no apparent family history of the condition.
-Increased age of the father (advanced paternal age) may be a contributing factor in cases of sporadic achondroplasia.
+For most affected people (about 80%), there is no apparent family history of the condition.
+Increased age of the father (advanced paternal age) is thought to be a contributing factor in cases of sporadic achondroplasia.

 Achondroplasia appears to affect males and females in equal numbers.
-This disorder begins in the developing fetus and is one of the most common forms of skeletal dysplasia that causes dwarfism.
-The estimated frequency of achondroplasia has ranged from about one in 15,000 to one in 35,000 births.
+This disorder begins in the developing fetus and is the most common form of skeletal dysplasia that causes dwarfism.
+The estimated frequency of achondroplasia has ranged from about one in 20,000 to one in 30,000 live births.

 Clinical and radiologic features of achondroplasia are well-characterized.
-Those with typical findings generally do not need molecular genetic testing to confirm the diagnosis.
-When clinical features raise suspicion in a newborn, X-ray (radiography) findings can be used to help confirm the diagnosis.
-However, if there is uncertainty, identification of the genetic variant of the FGFR3 gene by molecular genetic testing can be used to establish the diagnosis.
-Below is a list adapted from Pauli and Legare (2018) that provides clinical signs that may be used in the diagnosis of achondroplasia.
+Patients with typical findings generally do not need molecular genetic testing to confirm the diagnosis.
+However, since medications to treat growth in children with achondroplasia are now available, molecular confirmation of diagnosis is frequently desired.
+When clinical features raise suspicion of achondroplasia in a newborn, X-rays can be used to help confirm the diagnosis.
+If there is uncertainty, identification of the genetic variant of the FGFR3 gene by molecular genetic testing can be used to establish the diagnosis.
+Below is a list adapted from Legare (2023) that provides clinical signs that may be used in the diagnosis of achondroplasia:

 Treatment